thinkful-ei-gecko/alexander-bookmarks-server/README.md

 This is a boilerplate used for starting new express projects.

+## Assignment Notes

+- When comparing to solution, they routed out the error handler and configured it to use Winston as well.
+They also routed out the validateBearerToken.
+This a good idea because you can modularize these aspects of the server instead of having to redraft them each time you use it.

 ## Set up

 Complete the following steps to start a new project (NEW-PROJECT-NAME):